sg-developer-portal/doc-portal-publisher-guide/get-started.md

 # Get started

+## Overview

+The documentation portal syncs up your documentation repository containing Markdown or Swagger files and hosts them as documentation pages.

-You will need a [TechPass](https://www.techpass.gov.sg) account to host your documentation, as well as a free [github.com](https://github.com) to host your documentation's git repository.
-You will also need to use [Docsify](https://docsify.js.org) to structure and view your documentation locally before you push it up your repository.
+You will need a [TechPass](https://www.techpass.gov.sg) account to log in and host your documentation, as well as a free [github.com](https://github.com) to host your documentation's git repository.

-## Hosting your documentation
+If your documentation is in Markdown, you will need [Docsify](https://docsify.js.org) to structure and view it on your development machine before pushing it to your GitHub repository.

+If your documentation is in Swagger, i.e. you are writing API documentation, you will need [Redoc](https://github.com/Redocly/redoc) to view it on your development machine before pushing your `swagger.json` file to your GitHub repository.

+## Quickstart with Docsify

 ### 1. Sign in with TechPass